Costa Concordia disaster: Situation on deck

 Passengers were in the dining hall when there was a sudden, loud bang, which a crew member (speaking over the intercom) ascribed to an "electrical failure".
 "We told the guests everything was [okay] and under control and we tried to stop them panicking", a cabin steward recalled.
+During this time, "My Heart Will Go On" from the 1997 disaster film Titanic was playing in the dining hall.
 The ship lost cabin electrical power shortly after the initial impact.
-"The boat started shaking.
-The noise—there was panic, like in a film, dishes crashing to the floor, people running, falling down the stairs and saying cazzo, reported a survivor.
+"The [ship] started shaking.
+The noise—there was panic, like in a film, dishes crashing to the floor, people running, [and] falling down the stairs," reported a survivor.
 Those on board said the ship suddenly tilted to the port side.
 Passengers were later advised to put on their life jackets.

 Half an hour before the abandon-ship order, one crew member was recorded on video telling passengers at a muster station, "We have solved the problems we had and invite everyone to return to their cabins."
 When the ship later turned around, it began to list approximately 20° to the starboard side, creating problems in launching the lifeboats.
 The president of Costa Cruises, Gianni Onorato, said normal lifeboat evacuation became "almost impossible" because the ship listed so quickly.